cjakuc/budget-blocks-ds/README.md

 * `pipenv shell` to enter the pip enviroment
 * Type `uvicorn main:app --reload` to run the server locally

-## API Framework and Deployment
+## Tech Stack
+Languages: Python, SQL, HTML

+Framework: FastAPI

-The data science api was created with fastAPI and was deployed to AWS Elastic Beanstalk
+Deployment: AWS Elastic Beanstalk

 ## API Documentation
-The API documentation can be found in the deployed version of the api [here](https://api.budgetblocks.org/docs)
+The API documentation can be found in the deployed version of the API [here](https://api.budgetblocks.org/docs)